RocketDerp/April14_2025/July13_2025/USA_society_PUBLIC_reveals.md

 USA society PUBLIC picks the biggest liars for clickbait news content and social media rumors.
 The most shallow and superficial junk news.

 USA society PUBLIC picks liars and deceivers for billionaire corporate executives, politicians, leaders.
-ChatGPT and Grok welcomed since December 2022, full of bullshit sounds-good falsehoods.
+ChatGPT and Grok artificial intelligence welcomed since December 2022, full of bullshit sounds-good falsehoods.

 USA society PUBLIC does not correct Christians who purchase $59.99 Donald Trump Bible by repeating verse "1 John 3:17" in criticism of DOGE Musk and Donald Trump family.